ExposedCat/gnome-notification-configurator/README.md

 This extension consists of three main components:

-1. **NotificationsManager** - Handles notification rate limiting by patching the `FdoNotificationDaemonSource.prototype.processNotification` method
+1. **NotificationsManager** - Handles notification filtering and rate limiting by patching the `FdoNotificationDaemonSource.prototype.processNotification` method
 2. **ThemesManager** - Applies custom colors to notifications by monitoring the message tray and dynamically styling notification elements
 3. **SettingsManager** - Manages GSettings integration and provides reactive updates when settings change

 ### How It Works

-#### Notification Rate Limiting
+#### Notification Processing
-The extension patches GNOME Shell's notification processing system:
+The extension patches GNOME Shell's notification processing system with a two-stage filtering process:

+1. **Notification Filtering** - First stage that blocks unwanted notifications:
    - Intercepts notifications via `FdoNotificationDaemonSource.prototype.processNotification`
+   - Matches notifications against user-defined filters based on title, body text, or app name
+   - Supports partial string matching (case-insensitive) with empty fields ignored
+   - Destroys notifications that match any active filter
+   - Configurable action per filter: hide (acknowledge) or destroy notifications

+2. **Rate Limiting** - Second stage for duplicate notification prevention:
-- Tracks timing of notifications per source application
+   - Tracks timing of notifications per source application (only for non-filtered notifications)
    - Blocks duplicate notifications within the configured threshold (default: 5 seconds)
    - Sets `notification.acknowledged = true` to prevent display of rate-limited notifications

 #### Notification Positioning
 The positioning system allows you to control where notifications appear on screen: